fossasia/susi.ai/README.md

 window.speechSynthesis.speak(msg)
 ```

 If you get a speech output then the Web API Speech Synthesis is supported by your browser and Text To Speech features of SUSI Web Chat will work.
-The Web Speech API has support for all latest Chrome browsers as mentioned in the [Web Speech API Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).However there are few bugs with some Chromium versions please check out more on how to fix them locally here in this [link](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=742758)
+The Web Speech API has support for all latest Chrome browsers as mentioned in the [Web Speech API Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+However there are few bugs with some Chromium versions please check out more on how to fix them locally here in this [link](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=742758)

 ### Colours and Font Sizes